 Stevens offers 35 undergraduate majors, 40+ master’s degree programs, 21 Ph.D. programs and 100+ graduate certificates, allowing students many possibilities for study.

 The School of Business at Stevens Institute of Technology employs a cross-disciplinary approach to graduate and undergraduate education, emphasizing management training with an emphasis on the opportunities possible through analytics and technology.
-The school also administers many onsite corporate programs with companies like Verizon, Pfizer, and Boeing; offers a Field Consulting Program in collaboration with industry; and features advisory boards packed with leaders in industry.
+The school also administers many onsite corporate programs with companies like JP Morgan, Verizon, Pfizer, Astra Zeneca, UBS, and Boeing; offers a Field Consulting Program in collaboration with industry; and features advisory boards packed with leaders in industry.
 In addition, the school maintains vital partnerships with key industry via the Stevens Alliance for Innovation and Leadership (SAIL) and the Consortium for Corporate Entrepreneurship (CCE).
+The School is active in AACSB — Dean Prastacos is the co-chair of the AACSB Digital Transformation Affinity Group and is leading the effort of about 60 Universities to revamp the management curriculum for the digital era.

 At Stevens, our mission is to impact industry, academia, and society through business education and research in a technology-driven economy.
 We strive to be a leading business school widely recognized for superior technology-focused and student-centric educational programs and research.